asyncgui/asyncgui/sphinx/intro.rst

 The problem mentioned above doesn't occur in ``asyncgui`` because:

 * :func:`asyncgui.start` and :meth:`asyncgui.Nursery.start` immediately start a task.
-* :meth:`asyncgui.AsyncEvent.fire` and :meth:`asyncgui.AsyncBox.put` immediately resume a task.
+* :meth:`asyncgui.Event.fire` immediately resumes a task.

 All other APIs work that way as well.